Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 The 1,071m difference in altitude makes it one of the top-class slopes in Japan.

-One of the best big slopes in Japan where you can enjoy an elevation difference of over 1000m.
+One of the biggest ski slopes in Japan where you can enjoy an altitude difference of over 1000m.

-The Riesen Slalom course, which has compacted snow in the morning, is addictive due to the combination of the change in terrain and the pleasant feeling of falling.
-On the right side of the gondola station at the top of the mountain, the triangular slope "Omusubi" across the valley is a powder zone that opens only when the conditions are right. https://www.happo-one.jp/winter/
+The Riesen Slalom course is filled with compacted snow early in the morning, and the combination of the change in terrain and the great feeling of falling makes it addictive.
+Omusubi, a large triangular slope with a valley on the right side of the gondola summit station, is a powder zone that opens only when conditions are right.
+As you go to the top, the scenery with a sense of altitude spreads out, and you can truly enjoy the scenery of Hakuba. https://www.happo-one.jp/winter/

 Hakuba Iwatake Snow Field

-Walls, banked terrain, and hidden hit points are scattered all over the ski resort, including along the course.
+Walls, banked terrain, and hidden hit points are dotted all over the ski resort, including along the sides of the course, making it a ski resort where all the freaks ski on the terrain.

 Tsugaike Mountain Resort